kuai-dian/WidgetStoreFeatureRequests/.github/ISSUE_TEMPLATE/idea.md

 Describe your proposed solution or idea for the new feature.

 **Alternatives:**
-If applicable, provide any alternative solutions or featuresyou have considered.
+If applicable, provide any alternative solutions or features you have considered.

 **Additional Information:**
 Add any additional information or context about your feature request.